shreyas9519/shreyas9519/README.md

 - 👋 Hi, I’m @shreyas9519
-- 👀 I’m interested in ...
+- 👀 I’m interested in IOT based works,coding.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning C,C++,Python,JAVA
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on IOT Projects
-- 📫 How to reach me ...
+- 📫 How to reach me >>> prakharkhare9454@gmail.com
+- ✨ My social media accounts for instagram,twitter is shreyas_9519
+- ✨ My linkedin account is shreyas-khare

 <!---
 shreyas9519/shreyas9519 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.